To bin or not to bin: does binning in multiplicity reliably suppress unwanted volume fluctuations?: Discussion

 with corresponding results for $\kappa_{3}$ and $\kappa_{4}$ and higher cumulants.
 Thus, for large $\lambda$ the CBWC-procedure underestimates the ``true'' cumulants for a system at fixed volume, $\kappa_n^{true}$.
 Indeed for $\nu=\mu=0$, i.e., in absence of any primordial protons and pions, we recover the results of the extreme scenario, where the CBWC corrected cumulants vanish for $n\geq 2$.

 The specific value of $\lambda$, above which the magnitude of $\kappa_{n}^{true}$ is underestimated, varies slowly with the order of the cumulant and is always close to $\lambda \simeq \nu$.
 In the physical picture, this takes place when the number of baryon resonances decaying in protons and charged pions is approximately the same as the number of primordial protons.
 In Fig.~\ref{fig:kn_vs_lambda} we show the ratio of CBWC corrected cumulants over their true values as functions of the correlation strength $\lambda$.
 Here we have chosen scenarios that in the thermal model of Ref. \cite{Vovchenko:2019pjl} correspond to Au+Au collisions at 7.7 and 39 GeV with the values for temperature and chemical potential, $T=139 \mev,\;\; \mu_B=420 \mev$ and $T=165 \mev,\;\; \mu_B=112 \mev$, respectively.
 We also show results for LHC energies, corresponding to $T=155 \,\rm{MeV},\;\; \mu_B=0 \mev$.
 The corresponding mean values for thermal (anti) protons, pions and resonances are given in the figures.
+A comparison with the ratios of the cumulants with volume fluctuation over their true values, $\kappa^{vol}_{n}/\kappa^{true}_{n}$, shown in Fig.~\ref{fig:kn_vs_lambda_vol}, indicates that the volume fluctuations are indeed substantially reduced by the CBWC procedure.
+However, for strong correlations the method tends to overcompensate.
+Moreover, the remaining contamination of $5-10 \%$ at moderate correlation strengths may seem small, but is of the same order of magnitude as the deviations from non-critical baselines observed in the high statistics data of the STAR collaboration \cite{STAR:2025zdq}.

 In the absence of any dynamical correlations between $N$ and $M$, i.e., when $\lambda = 0$ (in our example, no $\Delta$-resonances), we find that for large multiplicity, the CBWC variance approaches the desired result,